 Dawn Ades & Alastair Brotchie

 This long piece by Gammel for The Burlington Magazine contained so little of immediate relevance that it does not really require a more detailed refutation than our published reply.
-But here are a few brief observations.
+But here are a few brief and rather impatient observations.

 Paragraph 1: “Pissing contest”.
 Gammel has implicitly accused Duchamp of deliberately erasing the Baroness from an important moment in art history, in other words, of theft and lying.
 She should not be surprised that those who knew him or knew those who knew him should be a little unhappy with this!
 And if this text was really intended as an “open response” to her critics, it was much too late and contains far too little that actually engages with that critique.
 In fact, all four pages of this text appear to say as little as possible so as to avoid further pitfalls.